boundary/meter-plugin-sdk-lua/README.md

 local plugin = Plugin:new(params, tags_ds)

--- Ultimately parse the last fetch request to produce the metric function plugin:onParseValues(data) result = { PAGE_BYTES_TOTAL = #data }
+-- Finally parse the result from the chained DataSources to produce the metric that Plugin will process. function plugin:onParseValues(data) result = { PAGE_BYTES_TOTAL = #data }
   return result